iamcmj/Guided-Dropout/README.md

 This is a costly process.
 Thus, precomputed surf files for the above 3 commands can be found in the 'Surfs' directory.

-The notebook 'Loss Landscape Visualization.ipynb' will help you visualize the 3D loss landscapes constructed from those surf files.
+The notebook *Loss Landscape Visualization.ipynb* will help you visualize the 3D loss landscapes constructed from those surf files.

 ## Evaluating Guided-Dropout and Baselines on GLUE tasks

 > **Note:** A [source installation](https://huggingface.co/transformers/v2.9.1/examples.html) of Huggingface transformers is required for running GLUE evaluations.

-There glue_bert_{model}.py scripts evaluate both our model and the baselines of the glue tasks.
+The *glue_bert_{model}.py* scripts evaluate both our model and the baselines of the glue tasks.
 The scripts take 4 arguments, the GLUE task, the output directory with the evaluation metrics and models are saved, the training seed, and finally the training set percentage.
 If the output directory does not exist, the script will create the directory for you.
 Finally, the GLUE task argument can take values in {cola, mnli, mrpc, qnli, qqp, rte, sst2, stsb, wnli}.

 Thus, running the evaluation script is as simple as: